JavaScript Classes & Bootcamps San Francisco

 What Should I Learn Alongside JavaScript?

 If you plan to begin a career in front-end web development, you’ll need to learn HTML and CSS, in addition to JavaScript.
-Each of these three languages builds off each other to create the front-end of a website.
+Each of these three languages builds off the other to create the front-end of a website.
 It’s also recommended that aspiring developers and programmers learn Python and SQL.

 Python is a programming language used to develop apps and software, automate tasks, and craft data visualizations.
 Programmers often use Python for back-end web development.
 SQL is another easy-to-learn language used for storing and processing information in databases.
 Learning these two languages can help you become a Full Stack Web Developer.
 Full Stack Developers are in high demand because they can work on the back and front-end of a website.
 This career requires knowledge of client and server-side programming languages and strong problem-solving skills.

-Industries That Use JavaScript
+San Francisco Industries That Use JavaScript

 Knowing how to use JavaScript opens up endless career opportunities.
 Depending on which path your skill set takes you, San Francisco is a great location to put your JavaScript skills to use, particularly within the city’s most dominant industries.